calibreapp/image-actions/README.md

     if: github.event.pull_request.head.repo.full_name == github.repository
 ```

-It is also possible to run an additional instance of this action in `compressOnly` mode on pushes to master, and then raise a new pull request for any images committed from a forked repository pull request.
-This is shown in the below example which uses the [create-pull-request](https://github.com/peter-evans/create-pull-request) GitHub Action to open this new Pull Request (note this only raises a Pull Request if any files are actually changed in previous steps).
+It is also possible to run an additional instance of this action in `compressOnly` mode on pushes to master, and then raise a new pull request for any images committed without being compressed (e.g. from a forked repository pull request).
+This is shown in the below example which uses [@peter-evans's](@peter-evans) [create-pull-request](https://github.com/peter-evans/create-pull-request) GitHub Action to open this new Pull Request (note this only raises a Pull Request if any files are actually changed in previous steps).

 ```yml
 name: Compress Images on Push to Master